HyDE-Project/Hyde-cli/README.md

 ## Roadmap

-This will just be an active helper to some issues or some feature request for Hyprdots
+This will just be an active helper to some issues or some feature requests for Hyprdots